-The schematic in Figure 32 describes the recommended circuit for interfacing the ADN2870 to most TO-Can or coax lasers.
+The schematic in Figure 32 describes the recommended circuit for interfacing the ADN2872 to most TO-Can or coax lasers.
 These lasers typically have impedances of 5 $\Omega$ to 7 $\Omega$ and have axial leads.
-The circuit shown works over the full range of data rates from 155 Mbps to 3.3 Gbps including multirate operation (with no change to PAVCAP and ERCAP values); see the Typical Performance Characteristics for multirate performance examples.
+The circuit shown works over the full range of data rates from 155 Mbps to 3.3 Gbps including multirate operation (with no change to PAVCAP and ERCAP values); see Figure 18, Figure 19, and Figure 20 in the Typical Performance Characteristics section for multirate performance examples.
 Coax lasers have special characteristics that make them difficult to interface to.
 They tend to have higher inductance, and their impedance is not well controlled.
 The circuit in Figure 32 operates by deliberately misterminating the transmission line on the laser side, while providing a very high quality matching network on the driver side.
 The impedance of the driver side matching network is very flat vs. frequency and enables multirate operation.
-A series damping resistor should not be used.
+A series damping resistor must not be used.

 Figure 32.
-Recommended Interface for ADN2870 AC Coupling
+Recommended Interface for ADN2872 AC Coupling

 The 30 $\Omega$ transmission line used is a compromise between drive current required and total power consumed.
 Other transmission line values can be used, with some modification of the component values.
 The R and C snubber values in Figure 32, 24 $\Omega$ and 2.2 pF, respectively, represent a starting point and must be tuned for the particular model of laser being used.
-RP, the pullup resistor, is in series with a very small (0.5 nH) inductor.
+RP, the pull-up resistor, is in series with a very small (0.5 nH) inductor.
 In some cases, an inductor is not required or can be accommodated with deliberate parasitic inductance, such as a thin trace or a via placed on the PC board.

-Care should be taken to mount the laser as close as possible to the PC board, minimizing the exposed lead length between the laser can and the edge of the board.
-The axial lead of a coax laser is very inductive (approximately 1 nH per mm).
+Take care to mount the laser as close as possible to the PC board, minimizing the exposed lead length between the laser can and the edge of the board.
+The axial lead of a coax laser is very inductive (approximately 1 nH per millimeter).
 Long exposed leads result in slower edge rates and reduced eye margin.

 Recommended component layouts and gerber files are available by contacting sales at Analog Devices.
 Note that the circuit in Figure 32 can supply up to 56 mA of modulation current to the laser, sufficient for most lasers available today.
-Higher currents can be accommodated by changing transmission lines and backmatch values; contact sales at Analog Devices for recommendations.
+Higher currents can be accommodated by changing transmission lines and backmatch values.
 This interface circuit is not recommended for butterfly-style lasers or other lasers with 25 $\Omega$ characteristic impedance.
-Instead, a 25 $\Omega$ transmission line and inductive (instead of resistive) pull-up is recommended; contact sales for recommendations.
+Instead, a 25 $\Omega$ transmission line and inductive (instead of resistive) pull-up is recommended.
+Contact sales for recommendations on transmission lines and backmatch values.

-The ADN2870 also supports differential drive schemes.
+The ADN2872 also supports differential drive schemes.
 These can be particularly useful when driving VCSELs or other lasers with slow fall times.
 Differential drive can be implemented by adding a few extra components.
 A possible implementation is shown in Figure 33.

-In the circuits shown in Figure 32 and Figure 33, Resistor Rz is required to achieve optimum eve quality.
-The recommended value is approximately 200 $\Omega \sim 500 \Omega$ .
+In Figure 32 and Figure 33, Resistor $R_Z$ is required to achieve optimum eye quality.
+The recommended value is approximately 200 $\Omega\sim500~\Omega.$